Seaton Wetland Project

 If you notice pond levels drop during Summer; don’t worry, it’s designed to do that so it can cope at times of year when rain is much heavier.
 Ducks, herons, dragonflies and damselflies have already taken up residence and can cope with the variable weather better than we do.

-Picture of male and female Teal ducks on the Seaton Wetland
+Picture of male and female Teal ducks which now visit thanks to the Seaton Wetland Project

 Teal Ducks at Seaton Park © Ian Talboys